Damage jackals ripping right through you

 1. Hit The Lights 2.
 The Four Horsemen 3.
 Motorbreath 4.
 Jump In The Fire 5.
 (Anesthesia) - Pulling Teeth 6.
 Whiplash 7.
 Phantom Lord 8.
 No Remorse 9.
 Seek & Destroy 10.
 Metal Militia

-It may be pretty useless to comment on albums that practically everyone knows about already.
 Together with Slayer's Show No Mercy, Metallica's Kill 'em All is the grandmother of all thrash metal albums ever released and therefore deserves an extra deal of respect.
-Of course, musically it is not the strongest anymore, but it's funny to notice how many of the band's characteristic features were already clearly present on this recording.
-For such an old release, the sound is sharp and clear if somewhat raw especially in the vocal department.
-Compared to Metallica's later releases, Kill 'em All feels a bit simple now, but it shows that the band had all the talent from the very beginning.
+It may be useless to comment on the musical aspects of this debut as everyone and their dog must know it more than well enough by now, but it is still interesting to notice how many of the band's characteristic features were already present on this recording.
+For such an old release, the sound is very sharp and clear if somewhat raw especially in the vocal department.
+In comparison to Metallica's later works, Kill 'em All can seem a bit simple today, but it proves that the band had a clear direction from the very beginning.

 METALLICA - Ride The Lightning